Nonparametric Estimation via Partial Derivatives: Introduction

 This rate converges \textit{faster} than the optimal rate for additive models $n^{-2m/(2m+1)}$.
 When $p=d=2$, the rate in (\ref{eqn:minimaxraternnrd}) is $\RR(n,d,r,p) = n^{-1}\log n$.
 If $p=d=1$, the rate in (\ref{eqn:minimaxraternnrd}) is the same as the \emph{parametric} convergence rate, $\RR(n,d,r,p) = n^{-1}$.
-It is also worth pointing out that if $f_0$ has truncated interaction (i.e., $r<d$), the rates are also accelerated based on mixed gradients, which will be discussed in Section \ref{sec:randomdesign}.
-In particular, the rate for additive models (i.e., $r=1$) under $p=d$ coincides with the \emph{parametric} rate, $\RR(n,d,r,p) = n^{-1}$.
-A similar phenomenon on the accelerated rates has been observed earlier given \emph{higher-order} derivatives \citep{hall2007nonparametric, hall2010nonparametric}.
-Our results suggest that such a phenomenon holds with \emph{first-order} derivatives (i.e., mixed gradients) and applies to a general setting involving tensor product spaces for mitigating the curse of interaction.
+It is also worth noting that when $f_0$ has truncated interaction (i.e., $r<d$), the rates also improve by incorporating partial derivatives, which will be discussed in Section \ref{sec:randomdesign}.
+In particular, the rate for additive models (i.e., $r=1$) under $p=d$ matches with the \emph{parametric} rate, $\RR(n,d,r,p) = n^{-1}$.